How Coupler.io’s Analytical Engine Powers Verified AI Calculations

 When an AI model produces an answer from a raw data upload, you cannot see how it got there.
 The calculation happens inside the model, and the model does not show its work.

-The Analytical Engine logs every query.
-Every result traces back to the SQL that produced it.
-If a number looks wrong, you can inspect the query, check the data it ran against, and understand exactly what happened.
-When your CFO asks how you arrived at a number, “Here’s the SQL query that produced it and the validated result” is a much stronger answer than “I asked Claude.”
+When your CFO asks how you arrived at a number, “Here’s the SQL query that produced it and the calculated result” is a much stronger answer than “I asked Claude.”

 Security and data control